Chile

 Port Pilotage:

-Vessels should request port pilot service at least 2 hours in advance via Agent.
+Vessels should request port pilot service at least 2 hours in advance via agent.
 Assistance

-is generally given by one Pilot.
-For vessels over LOA 220 m., or at a SPM, two Pilots.
+is generally given by one pilot.
+For vessels over LOA 220 m., or at a SPM, two pilots.

 Number of tugs and/or additional support is according to Port Captain.
 Vessels on

-arrival at a port can drop anchor independently while waiting for the Pilot.
+arrival at a port can drop anchor independently while waiting for the pilot.
 In this

 condition no other activity is permitted except departure.